-Development Editor Anna Pratt has covered arts, business, community news, education, civil rights and more, as a staffer and freelancer for various print, online and radio media outlets, including the Star Tribune, Finance and Commerce, Minnesota Independent, Southwest Journal/Downtown Journal and others.
+Contributor Anna Pratt was The Line's Development News Editor for many years.
+She has covered arts, business, community news, education, civil rights and more, as a staffer and freelancer for various print, online and radio media outlets, including the Star Tribune, Finance and Commerce, Minnesota Independent, Southwest Journal/Downtown Journal and others.
 She got her start with a double-major in journalism and art at the University of Minnesota.
 On the side, she's the "thought editor" for Spout Press, an independent literary publisher that cultivates young and emerging writers.
 She's lived in Minnesota for most of her life and is an eight-year resident of Minneapolis's Elliot Park neighborhood.

-Contributor Susan Klemond is a St. Paul-based freelancer who writes about her community, faith and education.
+Contributor Susan Klemond is a Saint Paul-based freelancer who writes about her community, faith, and education.
 After corporate and trade publication jobs offered her the chance to delve into such topics as marine vinyl and credit card processing, she now prefers to write about people and their stories.
-She has written for, among others, Stillwater Living, St. Paul Voice, National Catholic Register, The Catholic Spirit, The Villager and the Minnesota Private College Council.
+She has written for, among others, Stillwater Living, St. Paul Voice, National Catholic Register, The Catholic Spirit, The Villager, and the Minnesota Private College Council.

 Contributor Dan Heilman has been a professional writer and editor since the early 1980s.
 He has written for dozens of local, regional, and national publications about music, business, technology, and other topics.
 He most recently was managing editor of the daily business newspaper Finance & Commerce before starting his own independent writing and editing business in May 2010.
 He lives in St. Paul with his wife Annie, dog Smokey, and sibling cats Bo and Gidget.

 The Line is published by Issue Media Group.